 If you get this Shockwave Flash has crashed error when trying to stream some video on Chrome, don’t panic.
 Here’re 4 fixes that have helped other users resolve the problem.
 So read on and check them out…

 Try these fixes

 All the fixes below work in Windows 10, 8 and 7.
-You may not have to try all of them; just work your way down the list until this Shockwave Flash crashing glitch goes away.
+You may not have to try all of them; just work your way down the list until the problem is resolved.

 - Disable hardware acceleration

 - Update or re-install Google Chrome

 Add-ons are extensions to Google Chrome that allow you to do more things in your browser, or which improve your user experience.
 For example, the AdBlock add-on blocks ads.
 Extensions are sometimes added manually and sometimes added by other programs on your computer (hopefully with your permission).